Papa Roach: F.E.A.R. (2014–2016)

 On April 24, 2014, in an interview with Loudwire, Jacoby Shaddix disclosed additional song titles from the upcoming album, including "Never Have to Say Goodbye" and "Face Everything and Rise."

-On July 10, 2014, it was announced that the band would release their new album, titled F.E.A.R., in early 2015.
+On July 10, 2014, it was announced that the band would release their new album, F.E.A.R., in early 2015.
 On October 9, 2014, it was confirmed that the new album would be released on January 27, 2015, via Eleven Seven Music.
 In an interview, bassist Tobin Esperance admitted that the new release was heavier than previous albums and described how F.E.A.R. marked the first time they allowed other artists to feature on their records.

 On May 19, 2015, the band announced a co-headlining North American tour with longtime friends Five Finger Death Punch.
 They will be joined by In This Moment as special guests, with support from From Ashes to New for the tour.